Download eBooks & Wiring Diagrams (FREE)

 If crossing from the USA, you do NOT get your TIP at the border.
 There will be a Banjercito office roughly 20 miles south, out of town, where you can apply for your TIP.

-The office building that issues these vehicle permits are not generally well signed and can be easy to miss.
-We advise to refer to the iOverlander Map to determine where these offices are.
+The office building that issues these vehicle permits is not generally well-signed and can be easy to miss.
+We advise you to refer to the iOverlander App to determine these offices’ locations.

 If you are driving a registered RV, there is no weight limit.